Abeikud/WeEvents/REPORT.md

-# 2025F CS2910 Project Report
-**Group Members**
-1. Adekanola Opololaoluwa (0357547)
-2. Kevin Davies (0354848)
-3. Daniel Dampson(0363404)
+# IEvents
+#Daniel Abeiku Dampson

 ## Summary of Management System
-Our project is an Event Management System designed to manage a variety of event types (Concerts, Shows, SportsGames) and participants (Attendees, Tickets), supporting core operations like registration, waitlisting, and capacity management.
+This Events Management System is  designed to manage a variety of event types (Concerts, Shows, SportsGames) and participants (Attendees, Tickets), supporting core operations like registration, waitlisting, and capacity management.
 At its heart is a custom singly-linked list (MyLinkedList<T>), giving us fine control over data storage.

 Key classes include: